ceri-num/lct-data-science/00-Basics/00-03-advanced.md

 - Modular Programming
 - Inheritance and Interface
-- **Test-driven Development**
+- **Test-Driven Development**
 - Let's play

 ---
 <!-- --------------------------------------------------------------- -->

-## Test-driven Development - Test Comme First
+## Test-Driven Development - Test Comme First

 <br />
 <br />

-"Test-driven development (TDD) is a software development process relying on software requirements being converted to __test cases before__ software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
+"Test-Driven Development (TDD) is a software development process relying on software requirements being converted to __test cases before__ software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
 This is as opposed to software being developed first and test cases created later."
 [Wikipedia sept.
 2023](https://en.wikipedia.org/wiki/Test-driven_development)

 <br />